mariiatuzovska/frodo/README.md

 :poop: It is hard mathematical task to get the parameters;

-:poop: Not good implementation of bit-sequences, maybe will be better in time;

-:heart_eyes_cat: Pretty native Golang.
+:heart_eyes_cat: Pretty native Golang: using best practices of language.

 ## Inspiration